The Soup: The Soup Presents

 In addition to regular episodes, special "Best of..." episodes from the 2004–2015 run have been shown under the header "The Soup Presents".
 Episodes of this nature have been produced on topics such as models and modeling shows, fights on television, and talk shows, two "Chicks, Man/Ladies, Ladies, Ladies" specials focusing on reality TV females, a show about love and marriage called "Love and Other Burning Sensations", and most recently, a show dedicated to television programs that have had recurring appearances on The Soup (the "shows [they] just cannot quit").
 During the holiday seasons, two-part episodes showcasing the best clips of the year are aired (Clipdowns).

 Reception

 In 2004, The Soup started off as a relatively quiet show, but became one of the most popular programs on E!.
 By 2006 it was the third highest rated show on the network.

-In July 2013, The Soup averaged 682,000 viewers, and about 56 percent of viewers watch a recorded version of the show.
+In July 2013, The Soup averaged 682,000 viewers, and about 56 percent of viewers watched a recorded version of the show.
 The 500th episode of The Soup recorded 909,000 viewers, with 653,000 of those in the 18—49 demographic.

 The one-hour finale on December 18, 2015, ended with 561,000 viewers.